source-foundry/ufodiff/README.md

 $ ufodiff delta all commits:5
 ```

-For the last five commits, only from the Test-Regular.ufo source (note: not a filepath to source, only include UFO directory name):
+For the last five commits, only from the Test-Regular.ufo source directory (note: not a filepath to source, only include UFO directory name):

 ```
 $ ufodiff delta all commits:5 Test-Regular.ufo